pyvec/arca/README.rst

 License
 *******

-This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details.
+This project is licensed under the MIT License - see the `LICENSE <https://github.com/mikicz/arca/blob/master/LICENSE>`_ file for details.